fledge-iot/fledge/docs/storage.rst

                  - The user to which the rule applies.
 The reserved username of *all* may be used to apply the rule to all users.
                  - all
                * - Address
-                 - The network mask to allow connections from.
-The example shown allows connections from all IPv4 addresses.
-Replace this with a specific network mask for better security (e.g. `192.168.1.0/24` limits connections to just those from the network 192.168.1.xxx).
+                 - The network mask which defines the sub-networks from which connections are allowed.
+The example provided permits connections from all IPv4 addresses.
+For improved security replace this with a specific network mask (e.g. `192.168.1.0/24` limits connections to just those from the network 192.168.1.xxx).
 Either IPV4 or IPV6 network masks may be supplied.
                  - 0.0.0.0/0
                * - Authentication Method
-                 - The authentication method to use.
-An authentication method of *trust* disables password authentication.
-The use of *trust* is convenient for testing, but is **not recommended for production use**.
-Use `md5` or `scram-sha-256` for secure authentication in production.
+                 - The authentication method to be used.
+The trust method disables password authentication.
+While trust is convenient for testing, it is not recommended for production environments.
+For secure authentication in production, use `md5` or `scram-sha-256`.
                  - trust

         An example entry for use in a production environment, might be as follows: